Grellheist/swimmer/README.md

 This is a Twitter Clone, not to be taken seriously.

-It is being developed to be put on my Portfolio and for learning purposes.
+It was developed to be put on my Portfolio and for learning purposes.
 It will not be maintained after finished.

 ## Challenges